 I am far from an experienced camper.
-To be honest, my tour through the heartland of OZ was the first ever real camping experience for me but because of this I feel that I can share my findings with other likewise inexperienced travellers so as to prepare them for what is involved.
+To be honest, my tour through the heartland of OZ was the first ever real camping experience for me – not just when it comes to outback camping – but because of this I feel that I can share my findings with other likewise inexperienced travellers so as to prepare them for what is involved.
 So here’s what you need to know about camping in the outback.

 In Australia, the swag is the way to go.
 A swag is a more robust sleeping bag into which you put your actual sleeping bag.
 Sure, on some tours and inbetween there will be hostel beds (whether they are much softer or cleaner is a different matter altogether) as well as tin shed bungalows, but the real way to spend the night is in a sleeping bag.
 Now, it doesn’t have to be a swag every night, sometimes there are tent or safari huts, but a sleeping bag will be your essential Aussie experience.
 Just make sure to check the night temperatures before buying one.
 They need to fit the season.

 Speaking of sleeping bags, the less is more clothingwise.
 I know it doesn’t seem to make sense, but if you want to be warm, wear less.
 The bags are designed to give back your body warmth, but it won’t work if you trap it in your clothes.